Body odour and sexual attraction: Insects

 There is a significant amount of research supporting body odour and sexual attraction in insects.
 Observations and laboratory experiments identified a chemical substance involved in the mating behaviour of Culiseta inornata; when exposed to this scent the male mosquitoes were found to attempt sex with dead females and when exposed to the scent of virgin females, the males showed increased sexual activity through excited flight, searching and attempts to copulate with other males.
 Further evidence comes from research on the commercial silkworm moth, Bombyx mori.
-A chemical produced in the abdominal sac of the female adult moth is released shortly after its emergence from the cocoon; male moths were found to be immediately attracted to this scent, demonstrated by a characteristic wing flutter and attempts to copulate.
+A chemical produced in the abdominal sac of the female adult moth is released shortly after it emerges from the cocoon; male moths were found to be immediately attracted to this scent, demonstrated by a characteristic wing flutter and attempts to copulate.
 The sex pheromones of the silkworm moths can elicit responses in the male antenna at concentrations of only a few hundred molecules per square centimetre.